learn-co-curriculum/programming-univbasics-3-methods-on-rubys-built-in-objects/README.md

 ## Learning Goals

-* Define Object Oriented Programming (OOP)
+- Define Object Oriented Programming (OOP)
-* Define instance
+- Define instance
-* Define class
+- Define class
-* Define attribute / property
+- Define attribute / property
-* Define "dot-notation" syntax
+- Define "dot-notation" syntax
-* Define method
+- Define method
-* Demonstrate method chaining
+- Demonstrate method chaining
-* Find documentation about methods and attributes
+- Find documentation about methods and attributes

 ## Introduction

-In the previous lessons you've learned to encapsulate work in methods.
+In the previous lessons, you've learned to encapsulate work in methods.
 Methods can take in arguments and then use repetition, selection, and expression evaluation to provide information about the arguments they were handed.